 My name is Amy (Moore) Brown, and in the 3rd grade, I joined Girl Scout Troop 20 in Athens, Georgia.
 Little did I know at the time how much of a difference it would make in my life.
 My troop leader was also my 3rd teacher – but more about her later in the blog!
 I stayed with my troop all the way up to Seniors (there was no Ambassador level at the time), and four of us earned our Gold Award.

 Currently, I’m a troop leader for Troop 2562 in Simpsonville, SC.
 I’ve been a leader since the fall of 2010 starting with Daisies.
+I lead both of my daughters’ levels, so I’m doing double duty from that standpoint.
 I’m also on our service unit’s team, plus I am a SU delegate to our council.

 Since I have been through the Girl Scout program as a girl and now as a leader, I am a true believer in what the Girl Scouts program can provide.
 My goal as a GS leader and volunteer is to give back to others what I have received from Girl Scouting.